10 Soft Skills for High School Students

 • Encourage your child’s effort, and help them remain positive and flexible in the face of challenges.

-• When your child commits to a reasonable slate of activities and courses–reasonable being the key word here–expect that they’ll follow through with their responsibilities, even if it’s difficult to do so at times.
+• When your child commits to a reasonable slate of activities and courses, expect that they’ll follow through with their responsibilities, even if it’s difficult to do so at times.
+Note that “reasonable” is the key word here.

 Soft Skills for High School Students #7: Conflict Resolution